Hercules and His 12 Labors

 Hercules

-What the young Hercules did not know was that his father was Zeus, the god of thunder, and the most powerful of all gods.
-Since his one parent was a god and his mother was a mortal human, Hercules was a “demi-god.”
-Yet being a demi-god did not protect Hercules from one powerful danger – the goddess Hera.
-For Hera was the wife of Zeus.
-And as wife of Zeus, you can be sure that Hera was not happy that her husband was father to a child by another woman.
+What young Hercules did not know was that his father was none other than Zeus, the god of thunder and most powerful of all gods.
+In those days people believed that when one parent was a god and the other parent was a mortal human, the child was a "half-god," or “demi-god.”
+Yet that did not protect Hercules from a powerful danger – the goddess Hera.
+As the wife of Zeus, you can be sure Hera was not pleased that her husband had become a father to a child by another woman.

-Whenever Hera thought about it, it made her furious.
-And she thought about it a lot.
-When Hercules was a baby, she sent two snakes into his crib.
+When Hercules was a baby, Hera sent two snakes into his crib.
 But the super-strong baby crushed the snakes with his bare hands.

-When Hercules grew up and became a young man, he drove away enemy invaders who had taken over a city-state next to his own, a kingdom called Thebes.
-Hercules chased the very last invader away.
-The King of Thebes was able to rule again, and the grateful King heaped many honors on the young hero.
-Soon Hercules won the heart of the King’s daughter.
+When Hercules grew to a young man, he drove away enemy invaders of Thebes, the city-state next to his.
+The King of Thebes reclaimed his throne and the grateful King heaped many honors on the young hero Hercules.
+Over time, Hercules fell in love with the King's daughter, and she with him.
 They married and had three sons.
-But Hera, set on crushing the happiness of Hercules, cast a spell over the young man.
-Under her spell, Hercules went mad and killed his wife and sons.
+But Hera, set on crushing the happiness of Hercules, cast an evil spell over the young father.

 Hercules

-When the spell was over and Hercules saw what he had done, he was stunned.
-He sunk into a grief so deep that he felt he could not go on.
+Under her dark spell, Hercules was driven mad and in a deranged state he killed his wife and sons.
+When the spell lifted and Hercules saw the catastrophe that he had caused, he sunk into a grief so deep that he simply could not go on.
 His friend Theseus, another young hero, pleaded with Hercules to visit the Oracle at Delphi.
-She was the most famous prophet in the land.
-Only the Oracle could give an answer of what Hercules could do to make up for what he did.
+Only she, the most famous and wise prophet in the land, could advise Hercules on what he might do to amend for what he had done.

-For you see, the Oracle at Delphi could see into the hearts of men.
-She knew that King Eury wanted nothing more than to be rid of his stronger, more popular younger cousin.
-She knew that he would come up with ten very difficult, even impossible, tasks.
+For the Oracle at Delphi could see into the hearts of men.
+She knew that King Eurystheus wanted nothing more than to be rid of his stronger, more popular younger cousin.
+She knew that he would relish the opportunity to come up with deadly tasks.

 Hercules

-Hercules’ first task was to kill the Nemean Lion, a beast that had been striking terror in the countryside nearby.
-The Lion could not be harmed by any weapon, so there was nothing anyone could do to stop it.
+The first labor King Eurystheus set for Hercules was for him to kill the Nemean Lion.
+The beast had been striking terror in the countryside and could not be harmed by any weapon, so no one could stop it.
 Hercules chased the Nemean Lion and trapped it in a cave.
-He strangled the beast with his bare hands, then skinned it.
-The hero hung the skin of the Nemean Lion around his head, with the open head of the lion over his own face.
-That is how Hercules returned to the palace of King Eury.
+He strangled the beast with his bare hands and then skinned it.
+Hercules hung the skin of the Nemean Lion around his head with the open head of the lion over his own face, and that is how Hercules returned to the palace of King Eurystheus, victorious.
+Yet it was only the first of his labors.

-The King was indeed surprised, but he was ready with a second task.
+The King was ready with a second task.
 Hercules was to slay the giant Hydra dragon snake.
-The Hydra had many hungry heads, each one blowing hot steam from its fangs.
-Even worse, when one snake head was cut off, two more would grow back in its place!
-But Hercules had a plan – as he cut off each snake head, his nephew quickly seared the cut with fire so the head would not grow back.
-But because Hercules had help with this task, King Eury did not count it.
-Instead, he gave Hercules an extra task.
+The Hydra had many hungry heads, each head blowing hot steam from its fangs.
+No one could slay the Hydra, because when one snake head was cut off, two more would grow back.

 Hercules

-King Eury was stunned to see Hercules walk into his throne room, carrying Athena’s deer!
-But he had another task ready, just in case.
-Hercules would have to capture a fearsome boar – a wild pig with a bad temper and long pointed tusks.
-Every day, the boar would come crashing down the mountainside, attacking and killing everything in its path.
+Still, King Eursthesus was ready with a third task.
+(You may remember that the slaying of the Hydra dragon snake did not count toward ten labors.)
+For this task, Hercules would have to capture a huge fearsome wild pig called a boar that had a raging temper and long pointed tusks.
+Every day, the boar would run crashing down the mountainside, attacking and killing everything in its path.
 Hercules chased the Boar into a deep pile of snow.
-He trapped it into a net and carried the net, with the beast in it, back to King Eury.
-Now King Eury did not know what to do!
-Could nothing or no one beat Hercules?
+He trapped it into a net and carried the net with the beast inside of it, back to King Eurystheus.
+Now King Eurystheus did not know what to do!
+Could nothing defeat Hercules?

-King Eury knew the next labor had to be truly impossible.
-A king in Greece was famous for his large herds of fine cattle.
-Every night, his more than 3,000 cattle stayed at his royal stables.
-Yet the stables had never once been cleaned.
-You can imagine the mess!
-King Eury knew it would be impossible to clean out the King’s Stables, even if you had a lifetime.
-Yet how much more impossible it would be to have to clean out the Stables in just one day!
-That was the next task.
+King Eurystheus knew it would be impossible to clean out the King’s Stables, even if there was a lifetime to do it.
+Yet how much more impossible it would be to clean out the Stables in just one day!
+Yet that was the task.

 Hercules went to the King who owned the fine cattle.
 He said he would clean out the royal stables in one day, on one condition.
-The condition was if the King would give him 10 percent of his fine cattle.
-The King could not believe anyone could clean out the Stables, period.
-But if this stranger could do such a thing in one day, it was worth the price.
+The condition was that the King would give him 10 percent of his fine cattle.
+The King could not believe anyone could clean out the Stables.
+But if this stranger thought he could do such a thing and in just one day, it was worth the price.

 Hercules